First observation of turbulence-like state in dense algal suspensions: Materials and methods

 \subsection{Statistical measures for active glasses}

-In the active-glass literature [see, e.g., Ref.~\cite{sadhukhan2024perspective}] various statistical properties are used to characterise a glass.
-The analysis that we present here is based on the particles (here, \textit{C. reinhardtii} cells) that comprise the glass; by contrast, our analysis of turbulence in the previous Section is based on density and velocity fields of the type that are used in hydrodynamical models of active-scalar turbulence~\cite{padhan2024novel}.
+In the active-glass literature~\cite{sadhukhan2024perspective}, various statistical properties are used to characterise a glass.
+The analysis that we present here is based on the particles (here, \textit{C. reinhardtii} cells) that comprise the glass.
 The statistical properties that we use to explore the formation of an active glass in our system are given below: \begin{itemize} \item The mean-square displacement (MSD)

 here, $\bm{x}_i(t)$ is the position of the $i^{th}$ cell at time $t$ and $N$ is the total number of cells.
-We use $N \simeq 1000-1500$. \item The self intermediate scattering function $F_s(\boldsymbol{k},t)$, at wave vector $\boldsymbol{k}$ and time $t$,
+We use $N \simeq 1000$. \item The self intermediate scattering function $F_s(\boldsymbol{k},t)$, at wave vector $\boldsymbol{k}$ and time $t$,

 in our calculations we use $\boldsymbol{k} = k_x \hat{\bm{x}}$. \item The overlap function

 where $W$ is the Heaviside step function and the length scale $a$ is taken as the typical vibrational amplitude of the glass particles; in our systems, we chose $a$ such that $a/a_w = 0.18$ for the WT cells and $a/a_m = 0.097$ for the mbo2 mutant. \item The four-point correlation function